 It also has a history in other parts of the world.
 In Hindu mythology, topaz is one of the sacred stones of the Kapla Tree.
 It is also one of 9 stones in a talisman of 9 gems, which makes it very sacred amongst Hindu belief.

 They also consider a pendant with this gemstone to have special powers and an ability to relieve one’s thirst, increase intelligence and wit, and even increase your life.
 In Africa, it was also used in special healing rituals and considered sacred by the African Bushmen.

 November has two different birthstones in the United States.
 One is topaz, and the other is citrine.
 While any variety of topaz could be used as November’s birthstone, it is primarily the more highly sought-after Imperial Topaz that is associated with November.
 This variety of stone and citrine look almost identical and have often been confused for each other.

 These sunny bright stones are both thought to bring the wearers fortunate and warmth while also bringing forth a sense of calmness.
 Blue topaz, specifically, is also an alternative birthstone for December.
 This puts it alongside tanzanite, zircon, and turquoise as birthstones for December.
 All of the stones have a cool blue-ish color that matches well with the start of winter.

 Another cool fact about this stone is that certain varieties of it can be used as stand-ins for more expensive birthstones for other months.
 April is the perfect example of this since its birthstone is the diamond!

 Since diamonds tend to be pretty pricey, clear topaz can often be used to represent the diamond birthstone of April without having to fork out the money for a real diamond.

-Topaz is one of many gemstones that holds multiple special meanings.
+Topaz is one of many gemstones that hold multiple special meanings.
 It is the gemstone meant to be given on the 4th and the 19th wedding anniversaries.
 It represents love and affection.
 It is said to increase one’s sweetness and also help with a positive and loving disposition.